-Employees and beneficiaries covered under benefits plans are digitally-savvy and highly-familiar with e-delivery in other facets of their lives - including utility bills, home mortgages, credit card bills, and more.
-Recent polling found that 94% of adults support the proposal to allow default e-delivery of health plan disclosures.
+Consumers covered under ERISA benefits plans are digitally-savvy and highly-familiar with e-delivery in other facets of their lives - including utility bills, home mortgages, credit card bills, and more.
+94% of adults say that they support the proposal to allow default e-delivery of health plan disclosures.
 Recognizing the benefits of e-delivery, recent federal regulation enabled similar flexibilities for pension plans.